wardz/DRList-1.0/README.md

 ### Upgrading from DRData to DRList

 - Any occurances of `DRData` must be renamed to `DRList`.
+Easiest is to just change the LibStub call so your DRData variable redirects to DRList.
 - There's quite a few new DR categories added.
 Depending on how your addon is coded you might need to account for this. ([Category list](https://github.com/wardz/DRList-1.0/wiki/DR-Categories))
-- For accessing data tables **directly** you will now need to add the current expansion as an extra table property.
+- For accessing raw data tables you will now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
 The only exception for this is
   the spell list table.
-- Calls to `IterateProviders` must be replaced with [IterateSpellsByCategory](https://github.com/wardz/DRList-1.0/blob/620a36fc1ccbfb399ead1b874b9a0fc648113b9c/DRList-1.0/DRList-1.0.lua#L347-L356).
+- Calls to `IterateProviders` must be replaced with [IterateSpellsByCategory](https://github.com/wardz/DRList-1.0/blob/620a36fc1ccbfb399ead1b874b9a0fc648113b9c/DRList-1.0/DRList-1.0.lua#L347-L356). **Providers are obsolete.**
 - For Classic Era (vanilla) you need to mostly use spell names instead of spell IDs.
 See [here](https://wardz.github.io/DRList-1.0/#Lib:GetCategoryBySpellID) for more details.

 ### Contributing